fmilizia/flag-explorer/Isomorphisms.md

 The second step can be performed by executing a number of comparisons between encodings that grows as $L \cdot \log(L)$, where $L$ is the number of triangulations, which is significantly less than $L^2$ and is feasible even when $L$ is of the order of millions.

-By using well-known data structures, one can keep a set of encodings (representing a set of pairwise-nonisomorphic triangulations) and, given another triangulation:
+Now, by using well-known data structures, one can also keep a set of encodings (representing a set of pairwise-nonisomorphic triangulations) and, given another triangulation:
  - Compute the encoding of the triangulation;
  - Check efficiently if the encoding is already in the set, and possibly insert it in the set if it is new.